What is IoT Connectivity? How Does It Work?

 6. NB-IoT:

 NB-IoT is an LPWA cellular technology developed for a wide range of IoT devices and services, with increased system capacity, spectrum efficiency, and low power consumption, especially in deep coverage areas.
-It fills the gap needed for applications requiring sending small pieces of data over long periods, such as smart meters and asset tracking.
+NB-IoT fills the gap needed for applications requiring sending small pieces of data over long periods, such as smart meters and asset tracking.

 Why is selecting the right IoT Connectivity Technology important?

-With so many options, finding the right IoT connectivity technology can be daunting.
+With so many connectivity options, finding the right IoT technology can be daunting.
 Some factors that greatly distinguish one technology from another are data transfer rate, power consumption, range, scalability, and latency requirements, all of which help an IoT solution be profitable.
 The wrong choice and technology could result in poor battery life, high operational costs, or limited range, which could result in many workplace inefficiencies.

-• Power consumption: Long-life deployment devices, such as sensors in remote places, should use low-power technologies like Bluetooth and Zigbee.
+Long-life deployment devices, such as sensors in remote places, should use low-power technologies like Bluetooth and Zigbee.

-• Data transmission needs: High-bandwidth technologies, such as 5G or Wi-Fi, should be better suited for real-time video transmission or complex data analysis.
+High-bandwidth technologies, such as 5G or Wi-Fi, should be better suited for real-time video transmission or complex data analysis.

-• Scalability: For applications requiring the connectivity of thousands of devices, scalable solutions like LPWAN or NB-IoT provide the best approach to handling large numbers of low-data devices efficiently.
+For applications requiring the connectivity of thousands of devices, scalable solutions like LPWAN or NB-IoT provide the best approach to handling large numbers of low-data devices efficiently.

-• Latency Requirements: Applications such as autonomous vehicles or industrial robotics require instant responses, and thus, they need low-latency technologies like 5G to enable real-time communication.
+Applications such as autonomous vehicles or industrial robotics require instant responses, and thus, they need low-latency technologies like 5G to enable real-time communication.

 IoT Connectivity Comparison